lunardao/research/crypto_to_fiat.md

 1. Check where your ATM is, what % fees and static fees is included.
 2. Sketch out the whole path of swaps and calculate all the fees.
-3. Install new cake wallet and [Monero cli](https://www.getmonero.org/downloads/#cli) (or [GUI wallet](https://www.getmonero.org/downloads/)) on Linux (preferably on TAILS), or make two Cake Wallets.
+3. Install new cake wallet and [Monero cli](https://www.getmonero.org/downloads/#cli) (or [GUI wallet](https://www.getmonero.org/downloads/)) on Linux (preferably on TAILS), or make two Cake Wallets connected to two different nodes.
 4. Calculate 900E into USD, add all the fees on the way (ATM, swaps, transactions)
-5. Add 1% for volatily (price changes) on top and calculate how much BTC that will be.
+5. Add 1% for volatily (price changes) on top and calculate how much BTC that will be. <!--- .. depending on length of time, price change can be larger than 1% --->
 6. Swap that BTC to XMR using Cake wallet.
-7. Send XMR to another Cake wallet (CLEAN!!! --> this means that the wallet have been set up while protecting IP address and metadata).
+7. Send XMR to another Cake wallet (CLEAN!!! --> this means that the wallet has been set up while protecting IP address and metadata).
 8. Swap to BTC.
-9. Withdraw from non-KYC ATM, be as low profile as possible (read notes on privacy).
+9. Withdraw from non-KYC ATM, be as inconspicuous as possible (read notes on privacy).

 # Note on Privacy

-- Remember well what wallets your identity is connected to: your phone, Bank Account, MAC, IP, KYC, paying to your family etcetera.
+- Remember well what wallets your identity is connected to: your phone, Bank Account, MAC, IP, KYC, paying to your family etc. It would be best to label all of your wallets
 - If aiming for privacy - use:
   - Non-KYC ATMs
   - All "covid prevention" (glasses, gloves and respirator when withdrawing)
   - Do not walk there with your personal phone in your pocket.
-  - Do not swap big amounts of money with a classmate, collegue just because it's cheaper and non KYC - that person is a security risk for your private tx.
+  - Do not swap big amounts of money with people close to you such as a classmate or colleague just because it's cheaper and non KYC - that person is a security risk for your private tx.
-- Maybe you don't always have a need to be fully anonymous, but when you do --> Do not act on hope, use excuses or be lazy.
+- You don't always have a need to be fully anonymous, but when you do --> Do not act on hope, use excuses or be lazy.
 Privacy won't be served by the ones who are the most interested in data gathering and transaction monitoring!

 # Resources